 My neighbors talked with their insurance company and evidently were told that because we were not told by any expert that our tree was diseased or weakened, the downing of the limb was an “act of God” and we were not liable.
 Their insurance company apparently would only pay for damages on their property and we would have to pay to have both the tree and the limb removed.
 The rest of the tree had to go because the whole side of the trunk had been ripped off and exposed.

 The removal of this tree left a huge hole in the vegetation between our property and the neighbors and also exposed how rag-tag the remaining vegetation was.
-Once I started looking at that border I couldn’t help noticing that the locust trees on the island in the middle of our U-shaped driveway also needed some limb removals.
+Once I started looking at that border I couldn’t help noticing that the thornless honey locust cultivar trees on the island in the middle of our U-shaped driveway also needed some limb removals.

 It is June and if these were fruit trees it would be a bad time to be pruning.
 Fruit trees are usually pruned in the late winter because all of their energy is stored in their roots during the dormant season.
 Removal of the portions of the tree while keeping the stored energy constant causes vigorous growth in the spring.